bradleyboehmke/bradleyboehmke/cv.md

 to serve as a resource allocation tool for the LGM-30 Intercontinental Ballistic Missile weapon system parts.
 Contributes to Air Force Global Strike Command's initiative to better align itself with the aircraft operating business.</li>
-<li>Analyzed Air Force *Tooth-to-Tail* relationships using a multilevel regression approach to assess the
+<li>Analyzed Air Force <em>Tooth-to-Tail</em> relationships using a multilevel regression approach to assess the
 magnitude and variability of the relationship across the multiple levels of the Air Force enterprise.
 Illustrates economic trends previously concealed by historical aggregate analysis performed in this area.</li>